-Dr. Susan J. Lindner received her Doctorate degree in Clinical Psychology from Alliant University - California School of Professional Psychology – San Diego, CA. She completed her post-doctoral training at NS/LIJ Cohen's Children’s Hospital, New York, as the Program Manager of Project Liberty, a federally-funded Post-9/11 grant serving veterans, families, and the community of Queens County, NY.
+Dr. Susan J. Lindner received her Doctorate degree in Clinical Psychology from Alliant University - California School of Professional Psychology – San Diego, CA. She completed her post-doctoral training at what is formerly known as NS/LIJ Schneider Children's Hospital, New York, as the Program Manager of Project Liberty, a POST 9/11 federally-funded grant serving veterans, families, and the community of Queens County, NY.

-As a solution-focused clinician with an expertise in psychodynamic and behavioral and cognitive approaches to therapy, patients report greater satisfaction, empowerment, and opportunity for positive growth and change.
+As a solution-focused clinician with an expertise in psychodynamic, behavioral and cognitive approaches to therapy, patients report greater satisfaction, empowerment, and opportunity for positive growth and change.
 Psychological services within the treatment modalities includes, but is not limited to:

 - Conduct brief functional assessment and diagnostic services for patients with a broad range of issues and concerns.

 - Demonstrate expertise in using and contemporary interview and psychometric assessment methods for mental disorders and/or behavioral health conditions.

 - Provide education to patients and family members regarding mental disorders and best practices approaches to treatment.

 - Provide evidence-based psychotherapeutic interventions, which may include individual, family, and group psychotherapy and psycho-education.

 - Provide health behavior change strategies to assist patients in managing chronic medical conditions.